mirecekd/trnda/README.md

-# TRNDA - Trask Ručně Nakreslí, Dokončí AWS
+# TRNDA - Trask Ručně Nakreslí, Dokončí AWSAI

 **TRNDA** is an AI agent for converting hand-drawn architectures into AWS designs with cost calculations.